Denmark sees initial signs that dire omicron surge can be avoided

 According to Our World in Data, Denmark has issued the most per capita booster shots of any European Union country.
 Denmark said in its latest monitoring report, released Thursday, that 36.8 percent of its population had been boosted, more than double the level from two weeks earlier.
 Overall, 77.2 percent of the country’s population has received at least two doses.

-Denmark also carefully tracks hospitalization rates, comparing cases for delta and omicron.
+Denmark carefully tracks hospitalization rates, comparing cases for delta and omicron.
 Between Nov.
 22 and Dec.
 17, the hospitalization rate was higher for delta cases: 1 percent, compared with 0.6 percent.
-The hospitalization numbers include both those who tested positive before arriving, as well as those who tested positive within 48 hours after admittance.
+The hospitalization numbers include those who tested positive before arriving and those who tested positive within 48 hours after admittance.

 But for now, because the omicron cases are skewed among the young, scientists say an outright comparison is premature.